-ABARTA is a diversified third and fourth-generation family enterprise whose primary business is Coca-Cola distribution in Pennsylvania and Ohio.
-We are proud to provide careers to over 1800 associates throughout our company.
+ABARTA is a diversified third and fourth generation family enterprise whose primary business is Coca-Cola distribution in Pennsylvania and parts of Ohio and West Virginia.
+We are proud to provide careers to over 1750 associates throughout our company.

 The Beginning of ABARTA